MMadmer/EpicAssetsNotifyBot/README.md

 ### Admin Commands

-- `/assets start`: Starts the asset tracking.
-This command can only be run by administrators.
-If tracking is already active, the bot will inform the user to stop the current tracking first.
+- `/assets sub`: Subscribes the current channel to asset updates.
+Can only be run by administrators.
-- `/assets stop`: Stops the asset tracking and clears the list of tracked assets.
-This command can only be run by administrators.
+- `/assets unsub`: Unsubscribes the current channel from asset updates.
+Can only be run by administrators.

 ### General Commands

+- `/assets sub`: Subscribes the user to asset updates via direct message.
+- `/assets unsub`: Unsubscribes the user from asset updates via direct message.
 - `/assets time`: Displays the time remaining until the next check for new assets.
 This message is automatically deleted after 10 seconds.

 ## How It Works

 1. **Daily Checks**: The bot uses a background task to check for new assets every 24 hours.
 The time of the next check is stored and updated after each check.
 2. **Asset Retrieval**: The bot scrapes the Epic Games Store page for the latest free assets using BeautifulSoup and Requests libraries.
-3. **Notifications**: If new assets are found, the bot sends a message to the designated channel with the asset details and images.
+3. **Notifications**: If new assets are found, the bot sends a message to the designated channels and subscribed users with the asset details and images.

 ## Installation